The moduli space of non-Abelian vortices in Yang-Mills-Chern-Simons-Higgs theory: Introduction

-In this paper, we work out the general equations for the BPS vortices in YMCSH theory and mainly focus on determining the dimension of the moduli space, that is, the number of zeromodes contained in solutions to these BPS equations.
-In doing so, we address the problem at hand using a Callias-type index theorem, the moduli matrix approach as well as a brane construction in Type IIB string theory.
-The index theorem calculation is a non-Abelianization of the calculation carried out in ref.~\cite{Lee:1991td}, however, instead of splitting the equations up into real and imaginary parts, we retain the complex structure, which is crucial for the next step.
-The index only calculates the difference between the number of zeromodes of the operator that corresponds to the fluctuation equations of the BPS equations and the number of zeromodes of its adjoint.
-This only gives a lower bound on the number of zeromodes, unless we can prove that the adjoint operator does not possess normalizable zeromodes (which was the next step referred to above).
 A main result of this paper, is the proof that the adjoint operator does indeed not possess any normalizable zeromodes, which is established by theorems \ref{thm:1} and \ref{thm:2} and their corresponding proofs.
 The proof partially uses the vacua-in-gauge-theory-approach utilized in refs.~\cite{Hanany:2003hp,Eto:2009bg}, but a crucial point was to find a useful gauge fixing condition for the fluctuation spectrum.
 The rest of the proof uses a Hermitian constraint on the fluctuations of the gauge fields, which on top of the BPS vortex background solutions is strong enough to eliminate the possibilities of fluctuations of the adjoint operator.
 After establishing the number of zeromodes, which is also the dimension of the moduli space (of vortex solutions), we rewrite the BPS equations into a master form using the moduli matrix approach.
 The moduli matrix approach is essentially the non-Abelian solution to the selfdual equation that is shared among most BPS solitons and fully determines the non-Abelian gauge field in terms of a moduli matrix and a residual field that does not contain moduli.
 This approach was used for non-Abelian domain walls \cite{Isozumi:2004jc}, composite solitons \cite{Isozumi:2004vg}, and non-Abelian vortices \cite{Eto:2005yh} in the $\U(N)$ Yang-Mills-Higgs theory, see ref.~\cite{Eto:2006pg} for a review.
-It was also used in refs.~\cite{Eto:2008yi,Eto:2009bg,Eto:2009bz} where it was applied to the non-Abelian vortices in Yang-Mills-Higgs theory and in refs.~\cite{Gudnason:2009ut,Gudnason:2010yy,Eto:2010mu} in non-Abelian Chern-Simons-Higgs theory, both with gauge groups $\U(1)\times G'$.
+It was also used in refs.~\cite{Eto:2008yi,Eto:2009bg,Eto:2009bz} where it was applied to the non-Abelian vortices in Yang-Mills-Higgs theory and in refs.~\cite{Gudnason:2009ut,Gudnason:2010yy,Eto:2010mu} in non-Abelian Chern-Simons-Higgs theory, both with gauge groups $(\U(1)\times G')/\mathbb{Z}_{n_0}$.
 All these well-studied vortices are included in our BPS theory as several limits.
 For example, the non-Abelian vortices in Yang-Mills-Higgs theory \cite{Eto:2005yh} are obtained in the weak gauge coupling limit (and setting the adjoint scalar field to zero).
 The non-Abelian Chern-Simons-Higgs vortex \cite{Gudnason:2009ut}, on the other hand, is obtained by taking the strong gauge coupling limit.
 In this sense, the theory at hand is the most generic theory and we derive in this paper the most generic form of the moduli matrix method for the non-Abelian vortices.
-The final approach to the moduli space of non-Abelian vortices in YMCSH theory is a generalization of the brane construction by Hanany and Tong \cite{Hanany:2003hp} from having only Yang-Mills theory to having both Yang-Mills and Chern-Simons terms in the theory on the brane (the vortex).
-The D-brane construction of supersymmetric 3-dimensional Chern-Simons theory in Type IIB string theory has been studied in refs.~\cite{Kitao:1998mf,Ohta:1999gj,Bergman:1999na}, which involves studying so-called $(p,q)$-branes, where the Chern-Simons level $\kappa$ is related to the ratio $p/q$.
-Abelian Chern-Simons vortices were studied in this context in refs.~\cite{Ohta:1999gj,Lee:1999ze}.
-T-duality can be used to make the brane construction of non-Abelian vortices in Type IIA string theory \cite{Hanany:2004ea} instead of in Type IIB string theory \cite{Hanany:2003hp} and the same holds true also for the Abelian vortices in Chern-Simons theory \cite{Brodie:2000ns}.
-Furthermore, the D-brane construction also allows us to write down the effective theory on the world-line, exactly giving rise to the result obtained in ref.~\cite{Collie:2008mx}.